 The recipe I will share today is Beef Teriyaki.
 Beef Teriyaki is actually more popular in the US and in other parts of the world than in Japan.
 Teriyaki is a cooking technique: “teri” means luster and “yaki” means cooking/grilling.

-For this type of cooking/preparation, fish is mostly common used ingredient in Japanbut chicken, pork, hamburger steak, and meatballs are other ingredients that we use as well.
-Japanese McDonald’s for example sells Teriyaki Mac Burger and it’s pretty good and I am hoping they will introduce it to the US one day.
+For this type of cooking/preparation, fish is the most commonly used ingredient in Japan but chicken, pork, hamburger steak, and meatballs are other ingredients that we use as well.
+Japanese McDonald’s, for example, sells Teriyaki Mac Burger and it’s pretty good and I am hoping they will introduce it to the US one day.

 You can purchase pre-made Teriyaki Sauce in American supermarkets; however, it actually tastes very different from what we make in Japan.
 The traditional Japanese sauce is made of soy sauce, sake, mirin, sugar, and often with ginger.
 Mirin is one of the important ingredients for Teriyaki sauce but if you can’t find it, you can replace it with sugar or honey.

 Now let’s get ready to cook Beef Teriyaki!